CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router policy route-map \<route-map-id\> rule \<rule-id\> set local-preference

-Configures a set clause in the route map for the local preference.
+Sets the BGP local preference for a matched route.
 You can specify a value between 0 and 4294967295.

 **Usage**